coding-pelican/game2048-c/README.md

 The project consists of the following files:

+- `main.c`: The main entry point of the program
 - `game2048.c`: The main game logic and rendering code
 - `game2048.h`: Header file containing function declarations and constants
 - `random.h`: Header file for random number generation
 - `README.md`: This readme file providing an overview of the project

+### Future Improvements

+- Add score tracking
+- Implement high score system
+- Add color support for better visualization
+- Implement undo functionality
+- Add game board size selection option

 ### License

 This project is released under the MIT License.
 See the [LICENSE](README.md) file for more details.

-### Future Improvements

-Add score tracking
-Implement high score system
-Add color support for better visualization
-Implement undo functionality
-Add game board size selection option

 ### Contributing